jcchacond/ancient_mitogenomes_molecular_clock_dating/README.md

 cat datedsamples.algined.fasta sampleID.aligned.fasta > sampleID.datingset.aligned.fasta
 ```

+Attached to this repository you can find an example file ("ChaconDuque2025.P043.aligned.fasta"), containing the set of radiocarbon dated samples and one undated sample (P043, also known as Chukochya).

 ### template.xml

 This template needs to be created only once using ```BEAUti``` (we are also currently working on scripts to generate the template without using the GUI).
-I attach the template used for this paper's analyses (created with ```BEAUti```), for reproducibility purposes.
+I attach the template used for this paper's analyses ("template.xml", created with ```BEAUti```), for reproducibility purposes.
 Basically, XMLgenerator is going to use this as a draft that contains all the structure needed for the XML file.

 ### Priors file